pschool-in/curriculum/content/grammar/new-topics/idioms.md

 ```
 The grass is always *greener* on the other side.
 A *journey* of a thousand miles begins with a single step.
-Keep you friends close and your *enemies* closer.
+Keep your friends close and your *enemies* closer.
 When in *Rome*, do as the Romans do.
 Don't count your *chickens* before they hatch.
 ```